emiyl/dsi.cfw.guide-archive/more/installing-unlaunch-(tempnand).md

 12. Click on the paste button exactly 122 times.
 13. Select "Erase" and then "Paste"
   - This should launch fwTool
-14. Select the options `Dump CID` and `Dump  nand_dsi.bin`
+14. Select the options `Dump CID` and `Dump BIOS`
+15. Select `Dump  nand_dsi.bin`
   - This will take a few minutes
 15. Once finished, power off your device

-## Preparing for TempNAND
+## Preparing for TempNAND and No$GBA

+1. Download and extract the No$GBA `.zip` file to a folder on your Desktop
-1. Insert your SD card into your computer
+2. Insert your SD card into your computer
-2. Open the folder in your SD card with seemingly random numbers
+3. Open the folder in your SD card with seemingly random numbers
+4. Copy the DSi BIOS to the NO$GBA folder
-3. Copy `nand_dsi.bin` to a safe location on your computer
+4. Copy `nand_dsi.bin` to a safe location on your computer
-4. Rename `nand_dsi.bin` to `clean_nand_dsi.bin`
+5. Rename `nand_dsi.bin` to `clean_nand_dsi.bin`
-5. Copy `CID.bin` to a safe location on your computer
+6. Copy `CID.bin` to a safe location on your computer
-6. Copy the contents of the Unlaunch `.zip` file to a folder on your Desktop
+7. Copy the contents of the Unlaunch `.zip` file to a folder on your Desktop
-7. Copy the contents of the DSi SRL Extractor `.zip` file to a folder on your Desktop
+8. Copy the contents of the DSi SRL Extractor `.zip` file to a folder on your Desktop
-8. Navigate to /Private/DS/Title/ on your SD card
+9. Navigate to /Private/DS/Title/ on your SD card
-9. Copy the `.bin` file to your DSi SRL Extractor folder
+10. Copy the `.bin` file to your DSi SRL Extractor folder
-10. Run the `console_id.py` file inside the folder
+11. Run the `console_id.py` file inside the folder
   - This script requires [WINE](https://www.winehq.org/){:target="_blank"} on Mac/Linux/*nix systems
-11. When prompted, press Enter
+12. When prompted, press Enter
-12. Copy the new `console_id.txt` file to a safe location on your computer
+13. Copy the new `console_id.txt` file to a safe location on your computer
-13. Download and extract the No$GBA `.zip` file to a folder on your Desktop
-14. Download and extract the DSi BIOS files to the NO$GBA folder

 ## Using TempNAND